seanziewonzie/Elvis/README.md

 `python setup.py`

 This script creates the folders where data will be saved.
-Then, type
+Then, change into `src` and type

 `sage regions.py`